Estate Planning Checklist: 5 Tasks to Do Now, While You’re Still Well

 A living will

 These legal documents allow you to specify which kinds of treatment and long-term care options you prefer.
-In the form, you specify whether or not you wish a physician to employ resuscitation procedures, ventilators, tube feeding or other life-sustaining procedures.
+On the form, you specify whether or not you wish a physician to employ resuscitation procedures, ventilators, tube feeding or other life-sustaining procedures.

 Also called a physician orders for life-sustaining treatment (POLST), this form is a set of medical orders signed by a doctor for patients after they’ve been diagnosed with advanced illness who could die within the next few years.
 You can create this form even if you’re not ill.
-It will only go into effect if you’re facing an end-of-life situation.
+It will go into effect only if you’re facing an end-of-life situation.

 Most states have their own form, which must be signed by you and a physician.
 Unlike a living will, it is not generally considered a legal document.
 Instead, it is a doctor’s order.